BLCM/bl3mods/Aaron0000/Balands/README.md

 Rowan's Call - No change.

-Stonethrower - No change.
+Stonethrower - Removed the ricochet text at the bottom of the card.

 Amazing Grace - 30% critical hit damage added.

 Bite Size - No change.

-Bloom - Recoil improved by 35%.
+Bloom - Recoil improved by 35%, adjusted description to be more accurate.

 King's/Queen's Call - Lifesteal set to 0.25%.